Standard Deviation Calculator

 The standard deviation calculator shows you how to calculate the mean and standard deviation of a dataset.
-If you are learning statistics, it is essential to learn how to find standard deviation, because it is very widely used.
+If you are learning statistics, it is essential to learn how to find the standard deviation because it is very widely used.

 You'll love the special features of our standard deviation calculator:

-- We show you the steps for easy understanding
+- We'll show you the steps for easy understanding.

 Read on to get started!